 - San Jose – Explore the large city which is surrounded by rolling hills in Silicon Valley.
 Discover fantastic museums and architectural landmarks

 - Monterey – Indulge in some of the best seafood dishes in the United States at this coastal city in California.
-It's also known for its famous Monterey Bay Aquarium.
+It's also known for its Monterey State Beach and famous Monterey Bay Aquarium.

 - Big Sur – Every hiker's paradise, Big Sur is a rugged stretch of California's coast and is boded by the Santa Lucia Mountains.
 You can also hit the trails in Big Sur State Park.

 - San Luis Obispo – This city is known for its historic architecture and vineyards.
 You can also visit the Mission San Luis Obispo de Tolosa, a 1700s Spanish mission with a museum.